PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 The `SplitGraph` is a directed graph that is based on both trees, and has two kind of nodes:
 - leaf nodes correspond to leaves of the trees, and are identifier by integers.
   They have as many ancestors as there are trees in the `SplitGraph`.
-- internal nodes, called `SplitNode`s, correspond to internal nodes in one of the two trees: a `color::Int` attribute identifies the tree they belong to (*e.g.* 1 for the first tree, 2 for the second, etc...).
+- internal nodes, called `SplitNode`s, correspond to internal nodes in one of the two trees.
+A `color::Int` attribute identifies the tree to which they belong (*e.g.* 1 for the first tree, 2 for the second, etc...).
   They have only one ancestor, of the same color.
   Importantly, they are identified by the ensemble of leaf nodes that are "below" them, that is the subset of all their direct and indirect offsprings that are leaves.
   As such, they uniquely correspond to a split in one of the two trees.
-  This information is stored as an array of integer in the `conf` attribute.
+  This information is stored as an array of integer in their `conf` field.

 Let us know build the `SplitGraph` object:
 ```@example opttrees